Disappearance of Ashley Summers: Disappearance

-Summers was last seen at around 6:00 p.m. on July 4, 2007.
-She was last seen in the area of West 96th Street and Madison Avenue.
-Earlier that day, Summers went to a pool party at which she was the only guest.
-After spending a few hours swimming in the pool, she decided to visit her aunt Christina, who lived within a 10-minute walking distance away from the pool, but never arrived.
+Summers was last seen at around 6:00 p.m. on July 4, 2007, in the area of West 96th Street and Madison Avenue.
+Earlier that day, Summers went to a pool party at a relative’s house.
+After spending a few hours swimming in the pool, she decided to visit her aunt Christina, who lived within a 10-minute walking distance away from the pool.
+She never arrived.
 Because she was frequently staying with her relatives, her disappearance went unnoticed until two days later.

-Her great-uncle Kevin Donathan said that he spoke with Summers on the morning of the day of her disappearance.
-Donathan grabbed Summers' phone and broke it, depriving Summers of her ability to contact her family or friends.
+Her great-uncle Kevin Donathan said that during an argument with Ashley on the morning of her disappearance, he grabbed her phone and broke it.
+Thus she no longer had any way to contact her family or friends.

-At the time of her disappearance, Summers had a tattoo of a heart and the word "Gene" in reference to Gene Gill, a boy whom she was dating at the time.
+At the time of her disappearance, Ashley had a tattoo of a heart and the word "Gene" in reference to Gene Gill, a boy whom she was dating at the time.

 Investigation

-Summers was initially considered a runaway, due to her history with her family in the weeks leading up to her disappearance, including the rebellious act of getting a tattoo without her mother's permission.
-Even so, a week after Summers disappeared, her family banded together to search the neighborhood and surrounding areas for the girl.
+Police initially considered Summers a runaway, due to her history with her family in the weeks leading up to her disappearance, including the rebellious act of getting a tattoo without her mother's permission.
+However, her family disagreed and a week after she disappeared they banded together to search the neighborhood and surrounding areas for her.
 The FBI later speculated that she may have been kidnapped and that her disappearance might have been related to those of Amanda Berry and Gina DeJesus, who vanished in Cleveland in 2003 and 2004, respectively.

 On May 6, 2013, Amanda Berry and Gina DeJesus were found alive and rescued from a house on Seymour Avenue.
 Police also found a third captive, Michelle Knight, who had been missing since 2002.
 Although Berry and DeJesus were well-known almost as soon as they disappeared, Knight received very little, if any, attention prior to their rescue and was absent from the FBI's missing persons database for most of the time she spent in the house.
 There was initially speculation that Summers may have also been a captive in that house, but no evidence of this was ever found.

 On June 16, 2013, family and friends of Summers celebrated her twentieth birthday by passing out fliers and releasing balloons at West 110th and Lorain Avenue.

 On November 7, 2018, police and the FBI visited Holmden Avenue, a location that Summers was known to visit.
 Authorities looked behind a home on Holmden Avenue, and uncovered new information on possible times and locations at which Summers might have been spotted before she disappeared.

+In 2025, Special Agent Cristin McCaskill of the FBI said, "We believe there is an individual out there who has information, and that individual could really hold the piece of information that could break this whole thing open," and "[if] you have a piece of information, or you remember talking to Ashley back then, or you remember hearing something about maybe where she went or what happened, please call us."